CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 Functionality (algorithm):
 -   Calls on the 'deleteNoteByAppNoteID() method in the ApplicationNotesRepository.
 This hard deletes an entry from the 'application_notes' table in the SQL database, using the note's unique ID (app_notes_id).

-Finally:
+Redirects the user:
+-   To the template: 'view_notes_for_application.html'
-    The User is redirected via the route: '/applications/<int:application_id>/view_application_notes'
+-   Via the route: '/applications/<int:application_id>/view_application_notes'

 #### update_app_note.py
 This includes the functionality behind: